Ros Canter: Career

-Canter's CCI **** results include wins at both Badminton Horse Trials in 2023 and 2025 and Burghley horse Trials in 2024 and 2025 on Lordships Graffalo, and at Stars of Pau in 2023 on Izilot DHI.
+Canter's CCI **** results include wins at both Badminton Horse Trials in 2023, 2025 and 2026, the Burghley Horse Trials in 2024 and 2025 on Lordships Graffalo, and at Stars of Pau in 2023 on Izilot DHI.
 At the Tokyo and Paris Olympics (2020 and 2024 respectively) she won team gold with Lordships Graffalo.
 She won team gold and finished fifth individually at the 2017 European Eventing Championships on Allstar B, before finishing seventh at the 2017 Stars of Pau on Zenshera.
 In May 2018, she finished third at the Badminton Horse Trials on Allstar B.

 Canter won two golds at the 2018 FEI World Equestrian Games in Tryon, riding Allstar B. She is the fifth British rider to become World Champion in Eventing, after Mary Gordon-Watson (1970), Lucinda Green (1982), Virginia Leng (1986), and Zara Phillips (2006).

 In 2022 she competed with Lordships Graffalo in the World Eventing Championships in Pratoni del Vivaro as a member of the British Team, where they finished 4th individually and as a team.

 At the 2024 Summer Olympics, held in Paris, Canter won a gold medal in Team Eventing, alongside Laura Collett and Tom McEwen.